zzryn/kawaii_gforms_spammer/README.md

    * If your goal is merciless spam, then just input "**E**".
 9. Input a number of threads to use.
 10 threads is the default.
 Higher = faster.
 If threads > 20, it risks rate limits; any more loses reliability.
 10. Click the start button and wait for it to complete.
+11. Once Kawaii has finished sending submissions, click **✖** in the top-right corner of the GUI to close.

 ---

 ## Notes

-- this will not work on forms that limit each email to one response.
+- Kawaii does not work on forms that limit each email to one response.
-- there is a close button on the top right, you just need to hover on it.
+- If the console throws the error `This document requires 'TrustedHTML' assignment.` upon execution, the additional script **Trusted-Types Helper** is required to bypass it.
+The userscript can be installed from [here](https://greasyfork.org/en/scripts/433051-trusted-types-helper), however I plan to implement a modified snippet of [7bp](https://github.com/7bp)'s code to Kawaii in the future.